Sales Management 101

 Lead Scoring

-Lead assignment
+Lead Assignment

 Real-time actionable sales notifications

-You need to know when your qualified leads interact with your company, so your reps can react before the trail goes cold.
+You need to know when your qualified leads interact with your company so that your reps can react before the trail goes cold.
 Knowing immediately when someone visits your website, opens your email, or mentions your brand on social media allows your sales reps to stop relying on guesswork and instead seize opportunities in real time.

-Built-in Telephony
+Built-in telephony

 Live Chat

 Live chat is a highly interactive channel that lets visitors ask questions or get advice on products that best fit their needs.
-Sales reps can see which web page a prospect is stuck on, and start providing immediate and personal assistance to increase sales conversions.
-Make sure your sales management system makes it easy to convert your live chats into leads, add deals, and create follow-up tasks all from your chat window.
+Sales reps can see which web page a prospect is stuck on and start providing immediate and personal assistance to increase sales conversions.
+Make sure your sales management system makes it easy to convert your live chats into leads, add deals, and create follow-up tasks—all from your chat window.

-Pipeline management
+Pipeline Management

 Process Management